Guidance on how the FSA enforces wine regulations in England, Wales and Northern Ireland.

 The FSA is responsible for the enforcement of wine regulations in the UK.
 This covers all premises and traders within the production and marketing chain, including wholesalers, warehouses and vineyards.
 Retail premises come under the control of local authorities.

-The Department for Environment, Food and Rural Affairs (Defra) has launched a digital guide covering the key actions food and drink businesses may need to take after the end of the transition period.
+The Department for Environment, Food and Rural Affairs (Defra) has launched a digital guide - Food and drink businesses: working with the EU.
+It covers the key actions food and drink businesses may need to take after the end of the transition period.

 The guide will host the most up to date guidance for wine producers and traders, with changes and additions made as further information is confirmed.

 The FSA is responsible for encouraging growers, producers and traders to comply with laws on wine by offering advice and education.

 We carry out a programme of inspections, using risk analysis to deliver a targeted and cost-effective service.